 - Equity and appreciation: Purchasing real estate equips the owner with a “hard asset” — the tangible property and/or building.
 Owning this kind of asset confers equity, or value, which isn’t as vulnerable to the fluctuations of the market as stocks, bonds, and other securities.
 Furthermore, property has a longstanding history of increasing in value over time, or appreciating, whereas other types of purchases (like automobiles) depreciate, or lose value.
 Thus, purchasing a property may allow you to earn income passively simply through the process of appreciation — and more or less ensures that the cash value of your home is a safe and stable part of your overall net worth.

 - Rental income: Chances are, you’ve had to pay rent to a landlord at some point in your life.
-Well, if you become the landlord, someone’s paying you the rent — and so long as that rental price eclipses your total expenses, including your mortgage and maintenance costs, the rest is profit!
-Aside from managing dedicate rental properties, you can also collect rental income by sharing your space on platforms like Airbnb or house hacking, which we’ll explain below.
+Well, if you become the landlord, someone’s paying you the rent.
+And so long as that rental price eclipses your total expenses, including your mortgage and maintenance costs, the rest is profit!
+Aside from managing the investment property, you can also collect rental income by sharing your space on platforms like Airbnb or house hacking, which we’ll explain below.

 - Loan interest: The interest charged on home and property loans can increase the value of real estate investments made through REITs, real estate investment platforms, and private equity firms.